MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-header-footer-output-caching.md

 > [!Note]
 > If you enable output caching only by creating site settings, parts of the header and footer will not render properly and error messages will be displayed.

-### Enable header and footer output caching for an existing user
+### Enable header and footer output caching for an existing website

 **Step 1: Update the Header web template**